OmkarKirpan/pptxTrans/memory-bank/progress.md

     - `AuditServiceClient` for communicating with the Audit Service
     - `useAuditLog` hook for React components to log events and fetch history
     - Graceful degradation when the audit service is unavailable
+    - **Editor Integration (NEW):**
+      - Added audit logging for slide navigation, text selection/editing, and export actions
+      - Enhanced `SlideCanvas` to pass detailed shape data for more comprehensive audit logs
+      - Implemented view event logging on initial editor load
+      - Error handling for failed audit events with fallback to queue for later retry

 - **Database Setup (Supabase PostgreSQL):**
     - `translation_sessions` table: Created, seeded with sample data.
 RLS policies in place.